follperson/follperson.github.io/about.md

 ## Bio

-### Profesional
+### Professional

 Hi, and welcome!
 My name is Andrew Follmann Wyld (He/him/his), and I am a data scientist.
-I currently work for [CleanChoice Energy](https://cleanchoiceenergy.com/), where I build models and ML infrastructure to support customer acquisiton and solar array facility siting.
+I currently work for [CleanChoice Energy](https://cleanchoiceenergy.com/), where I build models and ML infrastructure to support customer acquisiton, solar array facility siting, and energy market pricing.

 I have a Masters Degree (2020) from the [Department of Statistics and Data Science](http://www.stat.cmu.edu/) at Carnegie Mellon.
 I previously held a position at Thomson Reuters, working on [anomaly detection using mixture models]({{site.url}}/Anomix),